MicrosoftDocs/architecture-center/docs/example-scenario/data/ecommerce-order-processing.md

 ### Scalability

 Kafka on HDInsight allows [configuration of storage and scalability](/azure/hdinsight/kafka/apache-kafka-scalability) for Kafka clusters.
 Cosmos DB provides fast, predictable performance and [scales seamlessly](/azure/cosmos-db/partition-data) as your application grows.
-The event sourcing microservices-based architecture of this solution also makes it easier to scale your system and expand its functionality.
+The event sourcing microservices-based architecture of this scenario also makes it easier to scale your system and expand its functionality.

 For other scalability considerations, see the [scalability checklist][scalability] available in the Azure Architecture Center.